thehyperadvisor/cldstk-deploy/README.md

 cldstk-deploy
 =============

-CloudStack Deploy is a utility for making Apache CloudStack and KVM  installations quick, easy and painless.
-Meant to be reusable so you can deploy Apache CloudStack more than once after you've downloaded the RPMS and systemtemplates locally with cldstk-deploy.
+cldstk-deploy is a utility for making Apache CloudStack and KVM  installations quick, easy and painless.
+Meant to be reusable so you can deploy Apache CloudStack more than once after you’ve downloaded the RPMS and system templates locally with cldstk-deploy.

 ## Features

+- can install NFS server ****New****
+- cldstk-deploy now creates jobs for each deploy ****New****
+- cldstk-deploy now has help using -h
 - can pre download Apache CloudStack RPMS (version 4.3, 4.4 & 4.5)
 - can pre download KVM system template
-- runs web server to be used as local RPM and systemtemplate repository
+- runs web server to be used as ISO, RPM and system template repository
 - can install and setup cloudstack-management servers (One or many)
 - can install and setup mysql database servers (Primary and Repica)
 - can install and setup cloudstack-agent KVM hosts
 - can preseed KVM system template
 - can mix options
 - All-In-One Installation
-- Basic Zone Configuration
+- Basic Zone Configuration setup after deployment
-- Web Server on 8080 for template and iso library
-- NTP is now completely synced and configured
+- configures NTP
 - Installs CloudMonkey

 ## Requirements

 - CentOS 6.4 or above (**not compatible with CentOS 7**)
+- Mac OSX support ****New**** (tested on 10.10.3 and higher)
-- Systems must have internet connectivity
+- Systems must have internet connectivity (this just make sense)
 - Host resolution must be working for the systems that runs this process

 # Getting Started